ministryofjustice/bootstrap-cfn/docs/ses_acm_validation.md

 Using the SESLambdaForwarder cloudformation stack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There’s a cloudformation template available for doing this,
+There's a cloudformation template available for doing this,
 see `the SES lambda forwarder template <SESLambdaForwarder.yaml>`_

 When creating this stack you can set the email addresses to forward, and a set of